postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ---

 Variables allow you to store and reuse values in your requests and scripts.
 By storing a value in a variable, you can reference it throughout your collections, environments, and requests—and if you need to update the value, you only have to change it in one place.
-Using variables increases your ability to work efficiently and minimize the likelihood or error.
+Using variables increases your ability to work efficiently and minimizes the likelihood or error.

 ## Variables quick start